shannah/xataface-module-auth-ldap/README.txt

   Please see the Getting Started with Dataface tutorial's section on permissions
      for more information about the '_auth' section of the conf.ini  file.
      (http://xataface.com/documentation/tutorial/getting_started/permissions)

+Optional properties:

+ldap_version : The version number of the LDAP protocol to use (e.g. 3)